suky637/wsharp/README.md

 Why should you use this language?

-*because it can be use as a gateway between higher level language and assembly*
+*because it can be use as a gateway between higher level language and assembly.*